WenjiangDeng/MAX/README.md

 ```
 The final results are in the **mutant_expression.RData**, which contains the MAX_count and MAX_tpm objects.
 ## MAX2
 MAX2 is an extension of MAX for heterogenous RNA-seq data.
+Before isoform quantification, MAX2 will cluster heterogenous samples based on their mutation profile.

 #### Reference: tba